gazbert/bxbot/README.md

 for an example how to do this.

-The Trading Engine will also call your adapter directly when performing the _Emergency Stop_ check to see if the `emergencyStopCurrency` wallet balance on the exchange drops below the configured `emergencyStopValue` value.
+The Trading Engine will also call your adapter directly when performing the _Emergency Stop_ check to see if the `emergencyStopCurrency` wallet balance on the exchange drops below the configured `emergencyStopBalance` value.
 If this call to the [`TradingApi`](./bxbot-trading-api/src/main/java/com/gazbert/bxbot/trading/api/TradingApi.java) `getBalanceInfo()` fails and is not due to a `ExchangeNetworkException`, the Trading Engine will log the error, send an Email Alert (if configured), and shut down.
 If the API call failed due to an `ExchangeNetworkException`, the